andrewwippler/rpi-wayfinding/README.md

 		);

 $rooms[] = array(
-		'name' => 'US Holidays', //Use - instead of spaces.
+		'name' => 'US-Holidays', //Use - instead of spaces.
 This is case-sensitive and will display as-is on group and building signs.
 		'type' => 3, //1 = exchange room resource, 2 = planning center RSS, 3 = google calendar
 		'logon_name' => '', //for exchange room
 		'pass' => '', //for exchange room